opal-nova/opal-nova.github.io/README.md

   * Repo Settings ⚙ -> Security (left side) -> Secrets and variables -> Repository secrets -> New Repository secret
   * Create a new repo secret name it PAT and paste in the generated token from the step before.

-2: Set Github page's branch to gh-pages under the repo settings
+2: Set the Github page's branch to gh-pages under the repo settings

+3: Update CNAME for a custom domain if needed.
+Open .github/workflows/deploy.yml and look for # cname: yousite.com uncomment and update as needed.
+If left commented make sure your site follows github's pages required repo name etc.

+You may need to push a commit to fire off the Github's action to start your deploy, though just setting the Github's pages branch tends to be enough.